 - If some information regarding folder content cannot be released to the public, please provide a releasable and a non-releasable version of the list.

-- Untitled folders – provide an appropriate title reflecting the contents.
+- Untitled folders – please provide an appropriate title reflecting the contents.

-On rare occasion box lists may be appropriate for some transfers arranged chronologically.
+A box list may be appropriate for some records which are arranged chronologically.
 For example, if meeting minutes are arranged by meeting date for Fiscal Years 1980-1985, the box list would document the first folder and last folder in each box.
-If you believe a box list is sufficiently detailed please contact your accessioning point of contact prior to submitting your Transfer Request to NARA.

-Examples of folder title lists are included below.
+Examples of finding aids are included below.
 These files may be used as templates for creating finding aids:

 If you have any questions or concerns please do not hesitate to contact your accessioning point of contact.